CookieMage27/Cookies-level.dat-NBT-Downgrader/README.md

 **open an issue on the github if theres a problem ill maybe check it eventually and try to help idk**

-if your doing this sort of thing i assume
+if your doing this sort of thing i assume you know how it works